petk/php-build-system/docs/cmake-code-style.md

-While it's a good practice to consider grouping variables inside an extension by the extension name for clarity (for example, `EXT_<extension>`, `EXT_<extension>_FOO`), it's worth noting that GUI may not distinguish such subgrouping.
+While it's a good practice to consider grouping variables inside an extension by the extension name for clarity (for example, `EXT_<extension>`, `EXT_<extension>_FOO`, etc.), it's worth noting that GUI may group variables only up to the first underscore and may not distinguish such subgrouping.
 Therefore, the decision to additionally group them by the extension name beside the primary prefix `EXT_` can be optional and context-dependent, when the extension involves multiple options:

 ```cmake
 option(EXT_GD "<help_text>" [value])